-Figure 8.2 Purpose Wheel.
 The distribution of radioactive materials by commercial radiopharmacies is authorized by several distinct regulations.
 The appropriate regulation to refer to depends on the nature of the material, the purpose(s) for which it will be used, and to whom it is sent.
+See Figure 8.2 and narrative description below.